microsoft/pgtoolsservice/README.md

 ### Creating Integration Tests
 Integration tests can be inserted in line with our unit tests.
 The `tests.integration` module exports a `integration_test` decorator and a `get_connection` function that can be used in integration tests.

 To declare that a test is an integration test, mark it with the imported `@integration_test` decorator.
 This will automatically patch `psycopg2.connect` in your test to return the test database connection from your config file, and will let you use the `get_connection` function to retrieve that connection if you need it elsewhere.
+You can optionally pass `min_version` and `max_version` integer arguments to the `@integration_test` decorator to make the test only run when connected to the specified versions of Postgres.
 You can also use the `create_extra_test_database` function if your test needs additional databases.

 Each integration test will run with its own database, which will be created before the test starts and dropped when the test ends.